jbolonski/backgrounder/README.md

 .\BackgroundManager.ps1 -White
 ```

-Changes your desktop background to a solid white color and removes any wallpaper image.
+Changes all monitors to a solid white background color and removes any wallpaper images.

 ### Restore Saved Settings